thomascampagnolo97/final_assignment/README.md

 Developer: Thomas Campagnolo (5343274)

-Robotics Engineering, University of Genova.
+MSc Robotics Engineering, University of Genova.

 This is the third and final assignment of the Research Track I course.
 The simulation involves a mobile robot positioned inside an environment, and it's equipped with a laser scanner in order to detect the presence of obstacles, such as the walls of the environment.
 The aim of the project is to develop an architecture to control the robot in the environment.
 The software will rely on the `move_base` and `gmapping` packages for localizing the robot and plan the motion.
 The implemented architecture allows the user to perform three different robot behavior modes, in particular: